logicalgraphs/CryptoCoin/README.md

 TODOs:

+* provide links to candlestick patterns
+* offer recommendations on e-coins from price trends
+* record recommendations: recommendation (call), why, ecoin, day
+* update ddls

+* for the trends we need a computation phase that just returns a double and a recommendation phase that, well, makes the recommendation off the computed trends.
+Then we need to store the computations and recommendations.

+* build predictive model based off of recommendation
 * calculate today's trends for tracked coins
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
   * map FCAS coin uuids to cmc_ids